uboat.net

 Cargo8900 tons of fuel oil

-Notes on loss At 10.52 hours on 7 Apr, 1942, the Lancing (Master Bjerkholt) was torpedoed by U-552 off Cape Hatteras.
-The torpedo struck on the starboard side amidships, destroying both lifeboats on that side and killing one crew member.
+At 10.52 hours on 7 April 1942 the Lancing (Master Bjerkholt) was torpedoed by U-552 off Cape Hatteras.
+One torpedo struck on the starboard side amidships, destroying both lifeboats on that side and killing one crew member.
 The survivors abandoned ship in four lifeboats and were picked up by the American tanker Pan Rhode Island the same morning and taken to Norfolk.
 They spent the night at the naval base, before being sent by Greyhound bus to New York.
-Several of the crew members and probably also the master later joined the N.T.
-Nielsen-Alonso

 If you can help us with any additional information on this vessel then please contact us.